nsiicm0/project_euler/README.md

 ## Optimizations

-* Challenge 7 can still be further optimized.
-We are using the sieve of erastothenes, instead sieve of atkin could be used.
+The following challenges can still further be optimized.
+The do solve the original problem on https://projecteuler.net/ , but the implementation are not always great on extreme test cases.
+* 7
+* 8
+* 9
+* 10